quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet Number:

-: The packet number field is 1 to 4 bytes long.
+: This field is 1 to 4 bytes long.
 The packet number is protected using header protection; see {{Section 5.4 of QUIC-TLS}}.
 The length of the packet number field is encoded in the Packet Number Length bits of byte 0; see above.

 Packet Payload:

-: The payload of the packet, which contains frames that are protected using packet protection.
+: This is the payload of the packet -- containing a sequence of frames -- that is protected using packet protection.

 ### Version Negotiation Packet {#packet-version}